 - Atelier Rorona is intended to be this for the Atelier series.
 After the more standard Eastern RPG style of Atelier Iris and Mana Khemia games, Atelier Rorona returns to the simulation, alchemy-based gameplay of the first five games (which are only available in Japan).

-- The Legend of Zelda: A Link Between Worlds is a return to the 2D roots of The Legend of Zelda after years spent refining the mechanics of the 3D iterations of the series and after more recent 2.5D games like Phantom Hourglass and Spirit Tracks went for more of an experimental hybrid approach.
-It also harkens back to the much more non-linear titles of the franchise's early years, going so far as to reintroduce a concept (buying a large proportion of items important to the quest in out-of-dungeon stores) that hadn't been seen in its original form since the very first game.
+- The Legend of Zelda: A Link Between Worlds was a return to the 2D roots of the series after years spent refining the mechanics of the 3D iterations of the series, and the experimental 2.5D games for Nintendo DS.
+It also harkens back to the much more non-linear titles of the franchise's early years, going so far as to reintroduce two concepts (buying a quest-important items outside of dungeons and the ability to enter dungeons in any order) that hadn't been seen since the very first game.
 And the title, of course, is deliberately evocative of the Super Nintendo-era A Link To the Past, as are the visual style and The Overworld.

 - The Irate Gamer, since the jump to HD, had an ongoing storyline.
 Towards the end of the storyline, Bores created some non-sequential episodes that were closer to the earlier videos.